 What is your purpose for using video in your online course?
 Are you primarily using video to transmit content?
 Or are you using video to enhance your teaching presence?

-If your goal is to provide teaching presence through the use of video, here are some ideas of short videos you could create to connect with your students.
+If your goal is to provide teaching presence through the use of video, here are some ideas of short videos you could create to connect with your learners.

 - Introduce yourself to students at the beginning of the course with a personal introduction video.
 You could also use the introduction video to share why you are passionate about the subject matter and highlight a few of the major assessments and key learning objectives of the course.